 On May 13, 2015, Silicon Valley Bank exercised the Series A Warrant and the Series B Warrant pursuant to the cashless exercise feature of the warrants.
 In connection with the exercise of the Series A Warrant under the 2013 Term Loan, the Company issued 21,281 shares of common stock to Silicon Valley Bank.
 Warrants to purchase 5,991 shares of common stock were cancelled as payment for the aggregate exercise price of the Series A Warrant to Silicon Valley Bank.
 In connection with the exercise of the Series B Warrant under the 2014 Term Loan, the Company issued 11,157 shares of common stock.
-Warrants to purchase 3,994 shares of common stock were cancelled as payment for the aggregate exercise price of the Series B Warrant to Silicon Valley Bank and the Series B Warrant to purchase 3,994 shares of common stock were cancelled as payment for the aggregate exercise price of the Series B Warrant.
+Warrants to purchase 3,994 shares of common stock were cancelled as payment for the aggregate exercise price of the Series B Warrant.

 The Company recorded a debt discount upon issuance of the warrants, which is being accreted as interest expense over the remaining term of the loan.
-The Company recorded interest expense related to the Series A Warrant and the Series B Warrant of less than \$0.1 million in each of the years ended December 31, 2016, 2015 and 2014.
+The Company recorded interest expense related to the Series A Warrant and the Series B Warrant of less than \$0.1 million in each of the years ended December 31, 2017, 2016 and 2015.